Standard Welding Procedure Specifications (SWPS)

 Basis for Establishing a Standard Welding Procedure Specification (SWPSs)

-The data to support a Standard Welding Procedure Specification are derived from Procedure Qualification Records (PQRs) generated by the Welding Procedures Committee of the WRC and PQRs received from industry and government agencies.
-For all committee generated PQRs, the welding, testing, and evaluation are performed under the direct supervision of the WRC Welding Procedures Committee.
+The data to support a Standard Welding Procedure Specification are derived from procedure qualification records (PQRs) generated by the B2G Subcommittee on Procedure Qualification Records and PQRs received from industry and government agencies.
+For all committee generated PQRs, the welding, testing, and evaluation are performed under the direct supervision of the B2G Subcommittee.

 To be referenced as a supporting document for an SWPS, a PQR received from an industry or government agency must be qualified and documented in accordance with one of the nationally recognized codes or specifications such as AWS D1.1 through AWS D1.6, AWS D15.1, AWS D14.1 through AWS D14.6, ASME Boiler and Pressure Vessel Code, Section IX, NAVSEA Technical Publication S9074-AQ-GIB-010/248, Requirements for Welding and Brazing Procedure and Performance Qualification, or American Bureau of Shipping (ABS) Naval Vessel Rules (NVR).
-The Welding Procedures Committee of the WRC reviews and validates these PQRs before entering the information contained on them into a data bank.
+The B2G Subcommittee reviews and validates these PQRs before entering the information contained on them into a data bank.

 It is the policy of the AWS B2 Committee that the range of conditions and variables listed for an SWPS be more restrictive than permitted by application of the full range of conditions and variables allowed by the B2.1 document or by other American National Standards (such as AWS D1.1 through AWS D1.6 or ASME Boiler and Pressure Vessel Code, Section IX).